Hatchin/NotesFromTheUnderground/_posts/2019-5-5-Mann-Whitney-U.md

 The hypothesis is given below:

 {: style="text-align:center"}
 That is, while there is value in the items on the right, we value the items on the left more.

+What about thist?